Gamma-Ray Bursts Observed by the Transiting Exoplanet Survey Satellite: Prompt Optical Counterparts and Afterglows of Swift-XRT Localized GRBs: Introduction

-Since the first detection of GRBs by \citet{klebesadel_first_grb}, over 2\,000 GRBs have been observed in the five decades since, thanks to the bevy of high-energy sky-monitoring satellites such as the Burst and Transient Source Experiment (BATSE) onboard the Compton Gamma-Ray Observatory (see, e.g., \citealt{batse_catalog}), the High-Energy Transient Explorer-2 (HETE-2; \citealt{hete_paper}), the Neil Gehrels Swift Observatory \citep{swift_mission}, and the Fermi Gamma-Ray Space Telescope \citep{fermi_gbm,fermi_lat}.
-GRBs have since been confidently associated with rapidly- decaying transients in optical wavelengths, since the discovery of an optical transient associated with GRB 970228 by \citet{van_paradijs_afterglow} and \citet{wijers_afterglow_1997}.
-These afterglows---spanning all bands softer than gamma-rays, from X-rays to radio---arise from the cooling and expanding ejecta shocking matter in the circum-burst medium \citep{katz_low_frequency_spectra,meszaros_afterglow}.
-Since then, we have detected over 1\,500 afterglows in X-rays, and around 1\,000 in the optical.\footnote{An unofficial catalog of well-localized GRBs can be found at \\ \url{https://www.mpe.mpg.de/~jcg/grbgen.html}.} These detections in the optical have been enabled by the proliferation of ground-based sky surveys such as the Zwicky Transient Facility (ZTF; \citealt{bellm_ztf}) and robotic telescope networks such as the Mobile Astronomical System of TElescope Robots (MASTER; \citealt{lipunov_master}), among others, as well as the rapid dissemination of GRB localizations and coordinates via the General Circulars Network (GCN).\footnote{\url{https://gcn.nasa.gov/circulars}}.
+GRBs have been confidently associated with rapidly-decaying optical transients (``afterglows'') following the discovery of one associated with GRB 970228 \citep{van_paradijs_afterglow,wijers_afterglow_1997}.
+Afterglows arise from the cooling and expanding ejecta shocking the circum-burst medium \citep{meszaros_afterglow,sari_piran_narayan}.
+Since GRB 970228, $\sim$\,1000 optical afterglows have been detected.\footnote{An unofficial catalog of well-localized GRBs can be found at \\ \url{https://www.mpe.mpg.de/~jcg/grbgen.html}, along with information about afterglow detections in X-ray, optical, and radio.} Since the 1990s, the identification of prompt optical counterparts and afterglows has been enabled by the rapid distribution of GRB localizations via the General Coordinates Network (GCN).\footnote{\url{https://gcn.nasa.gov/circulars}}.

-While the detection of numerous optical afterglows has shed light on the diversity of GRBs and the evolution of the ejecta at late times, it has been far more difficult to identify optical counterparts contemporaneous with the GRB (i.e., occurring during the initial gamma-ray emission; such episodes shall henceforth be referred to as ``prompt'' optical emission).\footnote{We classify optical emission as ``prompt'' if it occurs at any point during the episodes of gamma-ray emission in the GRB.} Since the sample of \citet{kopac_prompt_sample_2013}, many more prompt optical counterparts have been detected \citep{troja_prompt_polarization,zhang_2018_prompt,becerra_prompt_2021, xin_2023_prompt,oganesyan_prompt_2023}, but observations of these flashes remain sparse.
+While the detection of numerous optical afterglows has shed light on the diversity of GRBs and the evolution of their ejecta at late times, it has been more difficult to identify optical counterparts contemporaneous with the high-energy emission from the GRB.
+Such episodes are often referred to as ``prompt'' optical emission.
+Searches for prompt emission began in the 1990s, with early upper limits on the prompt optical flux established by the Gamma-Ray Optical Counterpart Search Experiment and its successor, the Livermore Optical Transient Imaging System (LOTIS; \citealt{park_grocse,lotis_paper}).
+The first detection of prompt emission, in GRB 990123, was made using the Robotic Optical Transient Search Experiment \citep{akerlof_1999_prompt}.
+The next detection occurred five years later: Prompt optical emission from GRB 041219A \citep{vestrand_2005_prompt,blake_ir_041219a} was detected by both the RAPTOR\footnote{RAPid Telescopes for Optical Response} network \citep{raptor} and the Peters Automated Infrared Imaging Telescope \citep{bloom_paritel}.
+RAPTOR also detected prompt emission from GRB 050820a \citep{vestrand_2006_energy}.